n1zyy/psql-presentation/README.md

 This is a quick [showoff](https://github.com/schacon/showoff/) presentation on the basics of using Postgres and the psql command-line tool, meant for people who are somewhat familiar with MySQL.
 It doesn't dive terribly deep.

+You probably just want to [view the presentation](http://n1zyy.github.com/psql-presentation), though if you wanted to enhance it you could clone the repo.

 ## Other Resources ##

 For a deeper dive, you might like to check out: